 Source: Sent to me by the publisher via Library Thing

 Disclosure: This post contains Indiebound affiliate links.

-Filed under: Book Review | Tagged: A.S.A.
-Harrison, Adultery, © 2013 Book Chatter, Book Review, Fave Reads, Favorites, Fiction, Friendship, Literary Fiction, Meg Wolitzer, Relationships, The Interestings | 29 Comments »
+Filed under: Book Review | Tagged: © 2013 Book Chatter, Book Review, Contemporary Women, Family Life, Fave Reads, Favorites, Fiction, Friendship, Literary Fiction, Meg Wolitzer, Relationships, The Interestings | 29 Comments »